Bauer-C/isms/README.md

 To limit access to information and information processing facilities

 **13.2.1: Information transfer policies and procedures**
 Objective: To maintain the security of information transferred within an organization and with any external entity
+> Protect the transfer of information from interception, Copying and/or Modification
+> Use of cryptographic techniques e.g. to protect the Confidentiality, Integrity and Authenticity of information

+Through the use of a VPN tunnel and traffic encryption with *perfect forward secrecy* (past sessions can't be decrypted with current key) transmitted data is protected.

 **9.1.2 Access to networks and network services**
+> Users should only be provided with access to the network and network services that they have been specifically authorized to use.

+Through the use of a VPN tunnel and mandatory authorization to connect no unprivileged users or attackers may access the resource in the secure network.

 ## A10 Cryptography controls in 27K:
 Effectively use cryptographic tools